MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segment-expansion.md

 1. Exclude customers in your source segment by selecting the **Exclude everyone in source segment** checkbox.

 1. By default, the system suggests to include only 20% of the customers that were found to be similar with all similarity degrees.
 Edit this threshold as needed.
-As you increase this threshold, be aware that precision will decrease.
+Increasing this threshold will decrease precision.

-1. Select **Run** at the bottom of the page.
+1. Select **Run** at the bottom of the page to start a binary classification task (a method of machine learning) which analyzes the dataset.

 ## View an expanded segment output

-Upon clicking **Run** an ML model (binary classification) will be used to analyze your data.
-You can expect to see a notification at the top of the **Segment list page** until processing of the expanded segment has been completed.
-Once that happens, you will see your segment added to the list.
-Click **View** to view the expanded segment **Members page**.
-Note that the Members page for an expanded segment include two additional components:
-1. A **Similarity score** column was added: The values in this column range between 0 and 1.
-For more information on Similarity scores visit the last section of this topic.
+After processing the expanded segment, you'll find the new segment listed on the **Segments** page.

-2. Description of the distribution of the results among the four score ranges mentioned above.
+Select **View** in the action bar to open the segment details of the expanded segment.
+This view contains information about the distribution of the results between the four score ranges of the [similarity score](#about-similarity-scores).
+You'll also find the similarity score values in the **Segment members preview**.

-## Act on an expanded segment output
+## Use the output of an expanded segment

-You can act on an expanded segment output in many ways that are common to other segments.
-Including **Exporting a segment, building a **Measure** on top of the segment, using it in **Predictions** or **Custom models**, and connecting it to **Flow**.
-To learn more on these mechanisms and others, visit the **Segments** topic.
+You can [work with the output of an expanded segment](pm-segments.md) similar to other segments.
+For example, export the segment, build a measure, etc.

 ## Refresh and edit an expanded segment

-In order to refresh an expanded segment, choose it on the **Segment list** page and click **Refresh** from the top action menu.
-Note that it result in a new ML algorithm that will process your data with the previous configurations you set up for your expansion.
+To refresh an expanded segment, select it on the **Segments** page and select **Refresh** in the action bar.

-Currently editing an expanded segment will also result in a new ML algorithm that will process your data.
-Upon the completion of the following steps, your previously created expanded segment will be deleted and replaced with a new expanded segment.
+Editing an expanded segment results in a new run to process your data.
+The previously created expanded segment gets replaced with the new expanded segment.

-1. Choose your expanded segment of interest within the **Segment list** page.
-2. Click **Edit** on the top action menu.
-3. Your previous selections will be shown in the **Expand segment** page and you can change any of them as needed.
-4. Click **Run** at the bottom of the page.
+To edit an expanded segment. select it on the **Segments** page and select **Edit** in the action bar.
+Apply your changes and select **Run** to start the processing.

 ## Delete an expanded segment

-Simply choose your expanded segment of interest from the **Segment list** page and click **Delete** from the top action menu.
+Select the segment on the **Segments** page and select **Delete** in the action bar.
+Then, confirm your deletion.

 ## About similarity scores

-The AI model gives custoemrs a score based on how similar they are to customers in your source segment.
-The scores range between 0.55-1 with 0.55 representing some similarity and 1 representing customers who are completely similar.
-Customers with scores below 0.55 are not included in the model output since a score below 0.5 represents customers who were found to be non-similar to some extent to the source segment.
+The binary classification machine learning model assigns a score to customers in the expanded segment, based on how similar they are to customers in the source segment.

-- Scores below 0.4 reflect customers the system didn’t find to be similar to the source
+- Similarity scores below 0.4 are customers the system classified as *not similar* to customers in the source segment
-- Scores between 0.4 – 0.6 reflect customers the system found to be somewhat similar
+- Similarity scores between 0.4 – 0.6 are classified as *somewhat similar*
-- Scores between 0.6 – 0.8 reflect customers the system found to be similar
+- Similarity scores between 0.6 – 0.8 are classified as *similar*
-- Scores between 0.8 – 1 reflect customers the system found to be very similar
+- Similarity scores between 0.8 – 1 are customers the system classified as *very similar*

+Customers with similarity scores below 0.55 are not included in the model output because they are not considered similar enough to the source segment.